Absences

 Repeating Courses

-2. A student who has passed a course with a low grade may wish to take the course again, especially if the course is one in a sequence, e.g., CHE 121 or GER 102 , where a solid command of the material in the lower-level course is essential for success in the higher-level course.
+- A student who has passed a course with a low grade may wish to take the course again, especially if the course is one in a sequence, e.g., or , where a solid command of the material in the lower-level course is essential for success in the higher-level course.
 The simplest way for students to repeat course material is to retake the course as an Audit (see “Auditing Courses”).
 In special cases a student may wish to repeat a course for credit and grade.
-Unless the course specifically states in its description that it may be repeated, e.g., ART 291 or BIO 485 , the student must first petition the Academic Standing Committee.
+Unless the course specifically states in its description that it may be repeated, e.g., or , the student must first petition the Academic Standing Committee.
 The original grade earned remains on the transcript and is not replaced by the subsequent grade, as in [1].
 A repeated course does not gain the student an additional course credit toward graduation, unless the course description indicates that it may be repeated.

 Two Course Credits in One Block